Is FlexShares Morningstar Emerging Markets Factor Tilt ETF (TLTE) a Strong ETF Right Now?

 With on par with most peer products in the space, this ETF has annual operating expenses of 0.59%.

 The fund has a 12-month trailing dividend yield of 1.90%.

 Sector Exposure and Top Holdings

 Even though ETFs offer diversified exposure that minimizes single stock risk, investors should also look at the actual holdings inside the fund.
 Luckily, most ETFs are very transparent products that disclose their holdings on a daily basis.

-Looking at individual holdings, Samsung Electronics Co Ltd Common Stock Krw 100 (A005930) accounts for about 3.61% of total assets, followed by Tencent Holdings Ltd Common Stock Hkd 0.00002 (0700.HK) and Taiwan Semiconductor Manufacturing Co Ltd Common.
+Looking at individual holdings, Samsung Electronics Co Ltd Common Stock Krw 100 (A005930) accounts for about 3.09% of total assets, followed by Taiwan Semiconductor Manufacturing Co Ltd Common and Tencent Holdings Ltd Common Stock Hkd 0.00002 (0700.HK).

-The top 10 holdings account for about 15.1% of total assets under management.
+Its top 10 holdings account for approximately 13.82% of TLTE's total assets under management.

 Performance and Risk